-WhatsApp Clone using Angular, GraphQL, Apollo, TypeScript and PostgreSQL
+WhatsApp Clone - Angular, GraphQL, Apollo, TypeScript and PostgreSQL

 You may have also noticed that we recently published a new React version of the Whatsapp Clone tutorial.

 This time around, I'm happy to announce that a new version of the WhatsApp Clone is here, and it's based on Angular 7.2, Angular CLI 7.3.2, Material-UI, TypeScript, Apollo, GraphQL-Subscriptions, GraphQL Code Generator (opens in a new tab), GraphQL Modules (opens in a new tab), PostgreSQL and TypeORM, full with step by step guides to teach you every step of the way.

 Click mme to go to the tutorial page (opens in a new tab)

 This app was built with all the latest and hottest technologies out there.
 The purpose is simple — it should be a guideline for building a proper app, thus we thought very carefully about the design patterns and architecture used in it, plus, we made sure to cover all communication methods with a GraphQL-back-end in different variations (query, mutation, subscription).
 This way whenever you're looking to start a new app, maintain an existing one or upgrade your dev-stack, the WhatsApp-clone can be a great source to start with!
 It's full stack and has a complete flow.

 Angular, GraphQL, Apollo, PostgreSQL and TypeScript for obvious reasons — they are backed by a strong ecosystem that grows rapidly.
 These technologies can be used in endless variations, and there's no one way which is the most right of doing so, but we chose a way that makes the most sense for us and that we truly believe in when it comes to building apps.
 We've connected it all with TypeORM, GraphQL-Code-Generator, GraphQL-Modules for the following reasons: